 Just about any cheese or charcuterie board combination you can think of would be improved with this roasted grape recipe.
 Here’s what I used to create the simple cheese board you see in these photos:

-• assorted cheeses – here I’ve used Gorgonzola, Cotswold, aged Gouda, goat cheese (also amazing in my cranberry appetizer), and Parmigiano Reggiano.
+• assorted cheeses – here I’ve used Gorgonzola, Cotswold, aged Gouda, goat cheese (also amazing in my goat cheese with cranberries), and Parmigiano Reggiano.

 • dried apricots – I love dried fruit on a cheese board.
 Dried cranberries or cherries work great, too.